 Become a member

 If you want to apply for membership you can do it here on the web-site.
 Or contact our office where you will get a membership application: SMC, Forskargatan 3, 781 70 Borlänge.
 Tfn +46243-669 70, e-mail.
-Pay SEK 495 to our postal giro account 64 68 06-0 at the same time as you send the membership application on Internet or via mail.
+Pay SEK 495 to our bank account 302-2506. at the same time as you send the membership application on Internet or via mail.

 As a foreigner you can buy the SMC-Book from SMC.
 You buy an international moneyorder or Swedish banknotes to enclose your order.
 The price for the SMC-Book is SEK 60 including postage.
 Do not pay with EU-eurocheque.
 All information is in Swedish in the book.

 Our ultimate goal is to serve and help our members in all possible ways.
 Our vision is to become the world leading non-profit MC-organization.
 Our mission is to achieve a safe road environment without worries for motorcyclists.